 What is the process for developing the plan?

 The plan will be developed in partnership with Caltrans and local and regional stakeholders.
 We will also incorporate input from the community, which we will gather at different stages throughout the process.
 First, we reviewed the existing transportation conditions along the corridor and asked the community to identify their priorities for El Camino Real.
 Based on these findings, we developed three conceptual design alternatives for El Camino Real.
-In Spring 2020, we are presenting these concepts to the community, Caltrans, and City Council to identify a preferred design.
-After this, we will prepare a Bicycle and Pedestrian Improvement Plan and present to Caltrans and City Council for approval.
+In March 2020, we presented these concepts to the community, Caltrans, and City Council to identify a preferred design.
+After this, we started preparing a Bicycle and Pedestrian Improvement Plan which we will present to Caltrans and City Council for approval.
 Finally, we will work with Caltrans to identify potential funding sources for implementation.

 How will the plan be used?